EricL0wry/iss-tracker/README.md

 ### API Requirements

 To run this app locally, you will need a Google Maps billing account and API key.
-Free trials are available and more informatioon can be found here:
+Free trials are available and more informatioon can be found at [https://developers.google.com/maps/gmp-get-started](https://developers.google.com/maps/gmp-get-started).

 ### Getting Started

+If you would like to use this application locally, please follow the steps below:

 1. Clone the repository and navigate to the new local directory.